 3. Low initial investment

-DRIPs often require a low minimum investment, so you don’t need to have large sums of money available for investing to benefit from the DRIP program.
+DRIPs often require a low minimum investment, so you don’t need to have large sums of money available to invest in and benefit from the DRIP program.
 This makes it easier for investors with limited capital to begin building their portfolios in a long-term and financially responsible manner.

 4. Automatic reinvestment